shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 5. Indecisive - General is weak and indecisive
 6. Unknown - Unable to estimate an enemy's strength and hurls an inferior force against a superior one

-### Chapter 4: Conserve your resources through strategems, foraging, and espionage
+### Section 4: Conserve your resources through strategems, foraging, and espionage
 - Maintaining an army is expensive
 - Aim for quick and decisive victories
 - Avoid besieging walled cities (prep, impatient generals, ...)